esl/bryan_cb_sf_2020_talk/readme.md

 # Talk objectives

-1. Global opportunity to complain about Aer Lingus double charging.
+1. Opportunity to complain about being double charged when booking a flight.
 2. An analysis of why their system double charged the customer.
 3. Illustrate techniques to:
   * Build a more reliable system